dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/snowflake-setup.md

 **Note**: By default, every connection that dbt opens will require you to re-authenticate in a browser.
 The Snowflake connector package supports caching your session token, but it [currently only supports Windows and Mac OS](https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-use.html#optional-using-connection-caching-to-minimize-the-number-of-prompts-for-authentication).

-Refer to  Snowflake docs](https://docs.snowflake.com/en/sql-reference/parameters.html#label-allow-id-token) for how to enable this feature in your account.
+Refer to the [Snowflake docs](https://docs.snowflake.com/en/sql-reference/parameters.html#label-allow-id-token) for info on how to enable this feature in your account.

 ## Configurations